-Pre-Planned Absences
+Pre-Planned Absences -

-The Board does not believe that students should be excused from school for vacations or other non- emergency trips.
+The Board does not believe that students should be excused from school for vacations or other nonemergency trips.
 The responsibility for such absences resides with the parent(s), and they must not expect any work missed by their child to be retaught by the teacher.
 If the school is notified in advance of such a trip, reasonable efforts are made to prepare a general list of assignments for the student to do while he/she is absent.
-The only acceptable reasons for which students may request pre-planned absences include career visitation (college, armed services, future employment, etc.).
-Students are required to turn in documentation verifying their attendance of the visit to the main office upon their return.
+The only acceptable reasons for which students may request pre-planned absences include family vacation or career visitation (college, armed services, future employment, etc.).
+Up to 3 excused visitations per year, correct documentation must be completed prior to visitation to be counted as excused.